The Queensferry Crossing is Scotland’s largest infrastructure project for a generation and the longest three-tower, cable-stayed bridge in the world.

 Arup’s team provided a range of services.
 These included scheme appraisal, civil and structural design, geotechnical, mechanical and electrical design, maritime design, fire engineering consulting, security consulting and facade engineering.
 Specialists also provided advice for structural health monitoring, wind analysis engineering, digital management and materials consultancy, in addition to environmental consulting, project management, risk management, procurement and programming and construction monitoring services.

 The project will use intelligent transport systems to help keep traffic moving, improve safety and reduce vehicle emissions.
 These include the first use of a controlled ITS environment in Scotland using variable mandatory speed limits, a parallel public transport route, bus lane hard shoulder use and above ground vehicle detection.

 1.7 mile structure length

 13.7 mileoverall road corridor

-….the bridge has been designed to be sympathetic to its unique setting within the dramatic Scottish landscape and sit next to the iconic railway and road bridges that cross the River Forth ” Mike Glover OBE Arup Fellow
+….the bridge has been designed to be sympathetic to its unique setting within the dramatic Scottish landscape and sit next to the iconic railway and road bridges that cross the River Forth ” Mike Glover OBE Director and Arup Fellow

 The driver experience will also be enhanced through the use of lane control signalling and an intelligent lighting control system with features such as low height lighting to help illuminate the road connections.